 - Guiding accreditation and re-accreditation efforts

 In 2018, Laura and TMG colleague Daryl Fischer revised the Museum Trustee Association’s Templates for Trustees, four volumes published by Rowman and Littlefield.
-She is currently working on a book on financial distress in museums and pathways out, to be published by AASLH.

 Laura was executive director of the New England Museum Association and director of education in three history museums.
 She is also the former executive director of the Boston Center for Adult Education.
+In 2021, Laura received the Lifetime Achievement Award from the New England Museum Association.